Less Systemic Absorption of Topical Finasteride

 A more recent 2012 study from Thailand concluded that a 3% minoxidil plus 0.1% finasteride lotion (“MFX”) was superior to just 3% minoxidil (“MNX’).
 There is also an increasing amount of new research on better ways to deliver topical hair loss drugs, especially via nanocarriers.

 Update: April 2020 — A new study found topical finasteride to be more effective than topical 17α-estradiol in women suffering from female pattern hair loss (FPHL).
+Make sure to also read my post on estrogen and hair growth.

 What I am really hoping for are future studies on topical dutasteride.
 The main reason for this, besides dutasteride’s superior results to finasteride, is that type I 5α-reductase isoenzymes are more prevalent on the scalp.
 Type II 5α-reductase isoenzymes are more prevalent in the prostate.